 Fact: Power is determined by the controller!

 The simple equation to determine the approximate power output of an electric bicycle is to multiple the voltage of the system (V) times the continuous current rating of the controller (I) times the overall efficiency of the system (around 80%).
+There are expensive mechanical testing apparatuses that can calculate the exact power output, but it is much simpler to estimate the output with the motor efficiency.

 Peak watts is an incorrect term that doesn't apply to electric bicycle controllers.
 Older brushless motors where peak watts was relevant used a different type of controller, however, they were not designed for use with lithium ion batteries that have current limits.
 Modern electric bicycles use a different type of controller that allow you to maximize battery output.